 - Domestic abuse: witnessing domestic abuse is child abuse, and teenagers can suffer domestic abuse in their relationships - Online abuse: online abuse is any type of abuse that happens on the web, whether through social networks, playing online games or using mobile phones - Child sexual exploitation: child sexual exploitation is a type of sexual abuse in which children are sexually exploited for money, power or status - Female genital mutilation (FGM): FGM is the partial or total removal of external female genitalia for non-medical reasons - Bullying and cyberbullying: bullying can happen anywhere at school, at home or online.
 It's usually repeated over a long period of time and can hurt a child both physically and emotionally - Child trafficking: child trafficking is a type of abuse where children are recruited, moved or transported and then exploited, forced to work or sold - Grooming: children and young people can be groomed online or in the real world, by a stranger or by someone they know for example a family member, friend or professional - Self abuse: any means by which a child or young person seeks to harm themselves.
-This can take lots of physical forms, including: cutting, bruising, scratching, hair-pulling, poisoning, overdosing and eating disorders - Child on child abuse: abuse of a child by another child.
-Examples of this include bullying, physical abuse, sexual violence or harrassment, upskirting (taking a picture under another person's clothing without consent), sexting and initiation/ hazing violence and rituals
+This can take lots of physical forms, including: cutting, bruising, scratching, hair-pulling, poisoning, overdosing and eating disorders include bullying, physical abuse, sexual violence or harrassment, upskirting (taking a picture under another person's clothing without consent), sexting and initiation/ hazing violence and rituals